ruffle-rs/ruffle/README.md

 * `cd web`
 * `wasm-pack build`

+### Scanner

+If you have a collection of "real world" SWFs to test against, the scanner may be used to benchmark ruffle's parsing capabilities.
+Provided with a folder and an output filename, it will attempt to read all of the flash files and report on the success of such a task.

+* `cargo run --package=ruffle_scanner -- folder/with/swfs/ results.csv`

 ## Structure

 - `core` contains the core emulator and common code
 - `desktop` contains the desktop client (uses `glium`)
 - `web` contains the web client (uses `wasm-bindgen`)
+- `scanner` contains a utility to bulk parse swf files

 ## License